 September 21, 2022

-Companies are launching satellites into orbit at a dizzying pace with no plans to clean them up once they’ve competed their missions.
+Companies are launching satellites into orbit at a dizzying pace with no plans to clean them up once they’ve completed their missions.
 That means dead satellites are floating in space with no one controlling them, leaving them vulnerable to collisions.

 While studies are underway on best practices to remove space debris, right now there’s no good method to know exactly what’s out there.
 That’s because once a satellite is no longer in use, it stops being controlled.
 Xin compared it to putting tens of thousands of vehicles on a highway system without any signage or traffic regulations.